Mac CAC Configuration

 Keyboard with security padlock

-Starting with macOS Sierra (10.12), Apple includes native smart card support.
+Starting with macOS Sierra (10.12), Apple includes native smart card support through CryptoTokenKit.
 Most USB CAC readers work without additional drivers on modern macOS versions including Monterey, Ventura, and Sonoma.
+That’s what makes Mac endearing to us IT professionals—Apple built the smart card support right into the OS, so you don’t have to hunt down drivers from sketchy websites.

 Connecting Your CAC Reader

-1. Plug your USB CAC reader into an available port
+1. Plug your USB CAC reader into an available USB port on your Mac

-2. For USB-C Macs, use a quality USB-C to USB-A adapter
+2. For newer USB-C Macs, use a quality USB-C to USB-A adapter—don’t cheap out on the adapter, it can cause connection issues

-3. The reader LED should illuminate when connected
+3. The reader LED should illuminate when it’s properly connected and receiving power

 Installing DoD Certificates